buildit/bookit-web/sprint-docs/05-demo-plan.md

 Demo date: Thursday May 25, 2017

-1) Finish Meeting Cancelation functionality
+1) Finish Meeting Cancelation functionality on the UI
-  - UI matches designs
-  - Cancelation is handled properly on server/MS Exchange
 2) Login/Logout (stubbed)
 3) User can select a date to see Agenda for that date
-4) Do at least one session of design/dev pairing to refine the UI
-5) Fun Alexa weirdness

 =========